 Let us finally plot the original data along with the best-fit line, as given below.

 Finally, let me discuss the main problem with the above approach, as described in section 4.
 As you can see from the abovementioned dataset, any real-life dataset will have multiple features.
-The main reason I took only one feature to demonstrate the OLS method in the above section was that as the number of features increased, the number of gradients would also increase, hence the number of equations to be solved simultaneously!
+I took only one feature to demonstrate the OLS method in the above section because increasing the number of features also increases the number of gradients and the equations to solve simultaneously.

 For 13 features (Boston dataset above), we’ll have 13 model coefficients and one intercept term, which brings the total number of variables to be optimized to 14.
 Hence, we’ll obtain 14 gradients (the partial derivative of the loss function concerning each of these 14 variables).
 Consequently, we need to solve 14 equations (after equating these 14 partial derivatives to zero, as described in step 2).
 You have already realized the complexity of the analytical solution with just 2 variables.
 Frankly, I have tried to give you the MOST elaborate explanation of OLS available on the internet, and yet it is not easy to assimilate the mathematics.